Digital UV Camera Conversion Specialists

 With a UV converted camera you can easily document where paintings have been repaired in the past.
 Even when repairs are difficult, or even impossible to see with the naked eye, they are very clearly seen in UV.
 You can also identify certain pigments and binders with UV photography, or UV fluorescence, and use this information in dating.

 UV imaging can be used for improving imaging of carving and other surface markings in ivory and other materials.
 UV fluorescence can identify pigments, minerals and even patterns in textiles, which can also be used to date objects.

 Conservation of Manuscripts

-In Palimpsests where text has been obscured or overwritten, UV can be used to highlight text or increase contrast and generally improve legibility when imaging some documents.
+In Palimpsests where text has been obscured or overwritten, UV can be used to highlight text, increase contrast, and generally improve legibility when imaging some documents.

 A great many birds and animals are either able to see UV, or have UV markings themselves.
 Many use UV as either predator or prey to aid their survival.
 Our equipment is regularly used by the BBC, ITV, and many other nature film makers to illustrate this, and also by universities and institutions in their studies.

 Our UV equipment is used throughout the world across many different disciplines.
-You can use UV imaging for many applications including; imaging of lightening, high voltage emissions, spark propagation, combustion analysis, transmission line faults, analysis of chemicals and materials.
+You can use UV imaging for many applications including; imaging of lightening, plasma, high voltage emissions, spark propagation, combustion analysis, transmission line faults, analysis of chemicals and materials